 After a question is answered and its Question Timer has expired, you will probably want to display the Live Answer Results, the Correct Answer, and then perhaps the current live Rankings Leaderboard of all players.
-Crowdpurr lets you do all of this easily!
-And in whichever order you like.
+Crowdpurr lets you do all of this easily and in whichever order you'd like!

 Crowdpurr Views Explained

 Crowdpurr calls various participant response data available after a question is answered Views.
 For example, Show Live Answer Results (A), or Show Correct Answer (C).
 Each View is followed by a letter that is each View's keyboard shortcut to enable that view.
 Views can be turned off and on by clicking the View's button, toggling its keyboard shortcut, or by updating the Active Question which will reset all views.
 Each View is essentially a toggle switch that toggles that View off and on.
 Usually, as a Trivia Game host, you will show these Views at the end of each question to update your crowd, for example, with the "Correct Answer" of the question they just answered or the current "Player Rankings" of the game.

 There are several ways to toggle the Views off and on in Crowdpurr depending on where you're working.
 All View buttons are synced and can be enabled or disabled from any of the following locations.